Bedrock-OSS/bedrock-wiki/docs/blocks/precise-rotation.md

 title: Precise Rotation
 category: Tutorials
 tags:
   - experimental
   - expert
 mentions:
   - QuazChick
   - SmokeyStack
+description: This tutorial guides you through making a block with sub-cardinal rotation (e.g. creeper heads and signs), providing examples of a "shell" block with this rotation type.
 ---

 :::danger PLEASE READ